LinuxBeaver/LinuxBeaver/README.md

 ![image](https://github.com/user-attachments/assets/3939ff98-f4f0-47fb-9163-63fd3eb8c581)

-## Lastly, (common complaint), If GEGL Effects breaks after downloading a new plugin of mine that is because the new plugin has a more recent dependency GEGL Effects needed, this can easily be fixed  by updating to the latest version of GEGL Effects.
+## Lastly, (possible complaint), If GEGL Effects breaks after downloading a new plugin of mine that is because the new plugin has a more recent dependency GEGL Effects needed, this can easily be fixed  by updating to the latest version of GEGL Effects.
+However, this complaint is mostly mute now and will only happen if you are using versions of GEGL Effects before 2024.

   Enjoy!